MaterializeInc/terraform-provider-materialize/docs/resources/cluster.md

 ### Optional

+- `availability_zones` (List of String) The specific availability zones of the cluster.
 - `comment` (String) **Public Preview** Comment on an object in the database.
 - `disk` (Boolean, Deprecated) **Deprecated**.
 This attribute is maintained for backward compatibility with existing configurations.
 New users should use 'cc' sizes for disk access.
 - `idle_arrangement_merge_effort` (Number) The amount of effort to exert compacting arrangements during idle periods.
 This is an unstable option!
 It may be changed or removed at any time.